uab-cgds-worthey/DITTO/README.md

 ## Data

 Input for this project is a single sample VCF file.
-This will be annotated using VEP and given to Ditto for predictions.
+This will be annotated using openCravat and given to Ditto for predictions.

 ## Usage